Technical debt

 Technical debt (also known as design debt or code debt) is a qualitative description of the cost to maintain a system that is attributable to choosing an expedient solution for its development.
 While an expedited solution can accelerate development in the short term, the resulting low quality may increase future costs if left unresolved.
 The term is often used in the context of information technology and especially software development.

 Technical debt is similar to yet differs significantly from monetary debt.
 Incurring either generally makes future goals more challenging to attain.
 But unlike monetary debt, technical debt is often incurred without intention.
 The choice to minimize development time and cost, an ever-present aspect of business, is the primary factor.
-Technical debt is generally only assessed retroactively; after a development effort.
+Technical debt is generally only assessed retroactively (after a development effort).

 Properly managing technical debt is essential for maintaining software quality and long-term sustainability.
 In some cases, taking on technical debt is a strategic choice to meet immediate goals, such as delivering a proof of concept or a quick release.
 However, failure to prioritize and address the debt can result in reduced maintainability, increased development costs, and risk to production systems.

 Technical debt results from design and implementation decisions that may optimize for the short term, but at the expense of future adaptability and maintainability.
-System aspects that incur technical debt are can be described as a collection of design or implementation constructs that make future changes more costly or impossible, primarily impacting internal system qualities such as maintainability and evolvability.
+System aspects that incur technical debt can be described as a collection of design or implementation constructs that make future changes more costly or impossible, primarily impacting internal system qualities such as maintainability and evolvability.

 Origin

-The term technical debt was coined by Ward Cunningham in 1992.
-After reading Metaphors We Live By, Ward devised this debt metaphor to explain to his boss the need to refactor the financial product they were working on.
-He wrote that:
+Ward Cunningham coined the term technical debt in 1992.
+After reading Metaphors We Live By, Cunningham devised this debt metaphor to explain to his boss the need to refactor the financial product they were working on:

-"Shipping first time code is like going into debt.
-A little debt speeds development so long as it is paid back promptly with a rewrite...
+Shipping first time code is like going into debt.
+A little debt speeds development so long as it is paid back promptly with a rewrite....
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt.
-Entire engineering organizations can be brought to a stand-still under the debt load of an unconsolidated implementation, object-oriented or otherwise."
+Entire engineering organizations can be brought to a stand-still under the debt load of an unconsolidated implementation, object-oriented or otherwise.